fadion/aria/README.md

 end
 ```

 I've omitted the parantheses too!
-Of course, you can write the function as `fn (x, y)` too, but where's the beauty in that?
+Of course, you can write the function as `fn (x, y)`, but where's the beauty in that?
 Calling the function needs the parantheses though:

 ```
 let sum = add(1335, 2)